Vibha04p/sql-product-analytics/notes/saas_schema.md

 ### 1. What is the grain of the subscriptions table?

 **Answer:**
-The subscriptions table contains two different grains:

-- User-level subscriptions: 2,000
-- Account-level subscriptions: 113

-User-level subscriptions are linked to individual users, whereas account-level subscriptions belong to an account rather than a specific user.
+The subscriptions table does not contain one row per account.
+Querying the data showed that some accounts have multiple subscription records (for example, account 100628 has eight records), indicating that historical subscription information is retained.

+The ownership model also differs by account type:

+- All 2,000 self-serve subscriptions have a populated user_id and a seat_count of 1.
+- All 113 B2B subscriptions have user_id = NULL, with seat_count values ranging from 1 to 18.

+This indicates that self-serve subscriptions are user-level, while B2B subscriptions are account-level.
+The presence of multiple subscription records for the same account suggests that the table stores subscription history rather than only the current active subscription.

 ---

 ### 2. Do self-serve subscriptions always have one seat?

 **Answer:**

 Yes.

-All 2,000 user-level subscriptions have a seat count of 1, confirming that self-serve subscriptions are single-seat subscriptions.
+Querying the data showed that all 2,000 self-serve subscriptions have a seat_count of 1.
+No self-serve subscription was found with more than one seat, indicating that self-serve subscriptions are single-seat subscriptions in this dataset.

 ---

 ### 3. Do account-level subscriptions support multiple seats?

 **Answer:**

 Yes.

-Among the 113 account-level subscriptions:

-- 108 have multiple seats.
-- 5 have a single seat.

-This suggests that account-level subscriptions are primarily designed for multi-seat (B2B) customers, although a small number of account-level subscriptions currently have only a single seat.
+Querying the data showed that 108 out of 113 B2B subscriptions have more than one seat, while only 5 have a single seat.
+This indicates that B2B subscriptions are primarily designed to support multiple users, although a small number of account-level subscriptions currently have only one seat.

 ### 4. What subscription statuses exist?

+**Answer:**

 The subscriptions table contains five lifecycle statuses: